AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/authentication-keys.md

 ---
 title: Authentication keys
-description: Learn how to apply authentication keys to a development project in Adobe COmmerce on cloud infrastructure.
+description: Learn how to apply authentication keys to a development project in Adobe Commerce on cloud infrastructure.
 ---

 # Authentication keys